Uses

 Tools

 I follow the Unix philosophy in that I lean towards smaller tools that do individual tasks well.
-In addition to the list of things I've built here is a (incomplete) list of software that I use almost daily
+In addition to the list of things I've built here is an (incomplete) list of software that I use almost daily

 Nushell